dusty-phillips/gitifyhg/README.rst

 NOTE: This readme is out of date, I've completely rewritten gitifyhg as a git remote and will update these once testing is complete.

+Working:
+clone repos
+clone/push/pull named branches
+clone/push bookmarked branches
+clone/pull tags

+not working:
+working with anonymous branches working with bookmarked branches creating named branches pushing new tags

+In general, if you use git-remote-gitifyhg to clone and pull changes from a named branch including default, and you rebase your changes onto that branch before pushing, and you push to that branch, you'll be ok.
+Anything else is a bit messy.

+There are numerous projects out there that attempt to be a git-hg bridge.
+I believe this is the best one for other people to contribute to because it's better documented, has a better test suite, and (for my use cases, anyway), seems to be more functional.
+Pull requests desired!

 gitifyhg
 ========
 This app allows you to do local development in a git repository and push your